Uberi/University-Notes/MATH138/MATH138.md

 # 17/1/14

-This only works for factorable polynomials.
+Note that partial fraction decomposition only works for factorable polynomials.

 What if the numerator has a higher or equal degree than the denominator?
 We can use long division to make it lower again to apply partial fraction decomposition.
 When we do long division, we get a normal polynomial as the quotient and a rational function with the degree of the numerator lower than that of the denominator.